INFORMATION ABOUT THE NEW MCAT

 2011 (no longer valid) 2012, 2013 and 2014 2012 (no longer valid) 2013, 2014 and 2015 2013 (no longer valid) 2014, 2015 and *2016 2014 2015, 2016 and 2017 2015 2016, 2017and 2018 2016 2017, 2018 and 2019

 - If you have submitted your AMCAS application prior to taking the MCAT please note that your application will not be reviewed until the scores have been reported by AMCAS.
-Students whose total MCAT scores are below 25 are usually not considered competitive.
+Please note total MCAT scores below 25 are usually not considered competitive.
 If your initial MCAT score does not meet our criteria, and your plan to take the exam again, make sure you indicate your next MCAT exam date on your AMCAS application and we will review your application again after we receive the new scores.
 There is no need to call us to give us your new scores because AMCAS will automatically upload them to your application as soon as they are available.